 Here are six of my best tips for making the transition from board books to picture books with all the pages and your sanity in tact:

 Start with SHORT picture books.

-Horton Hears a Who is probably not your best bet (Dr. Seuss has many excellent qualities – brevity is not necessarily one of them).
-Pick some simple concept books and stories that aren’t too wordy and work your way up.
+Horton Hears a Who is probably not your best bet – a book that long is just going to be really tricky if you’re used to 10 page board books.
+Pick some simple concept books and stories that aren’t too wordy and work your way up to longer picture books.